 Fabulous Lake Atitlan is full of amazing views – volcano views, lake views, village views, etc. So it’s hard to go wrong wherever you choose to visit, stay or live.
 But even though every village has great views, logic dictates that one of them has to have the best views.
 And, in our opinion, that village is Santa Cruz la Laguna.

 You also get unimpeded views of the relentlessly erupting Volcan Fuego near Antigua.
-Looking to the west you get a good peak at the dramatic Indian Nose – which is the most common name, although to be politically correct you may want to stick with Rostro Maya (Mayan Face).
+Looking to the west from Santa Cruz la Laguna you get a good peak at the dramatic Indian Nose – which is the most common name, although to be politically correct you may want to stick with Rostro Maya (Mayan Face).

 Besides the scenery (although it’s a pretty important feature), Santa Cruz also has a really pleasant lakeshore with a nice path that can be walked the entire way, something that isn’t possible in most of the other villages.